swapnilprakashpatil/pixie.ai/README.md

 ## 🌟 Overview

-**pixie.ai** is a cutting-edge web application that brings professional-grade AI image processing directly to your browser.
-Built with React 19, Material-UI v7, and powered by Transformers.js, it leverages WebGPU acceleration to run complex machine learning models entirely client-side, ensuring:
+**pixie.ai** is a cutting-edge web application that brings professional-grade image processing directly to your browser.
+Built with React 19 and Material-UI v7, it combines canvas-based computer vision algorithms with ONNX Runtime for object detection, running entirely client-side to ensure:

 - ✅ **Complete Privacy** - All processing happens locally in your browser
 - ✅ **Zero Server Costs** - No backend infrastructure needed
-- ✅ **Real-time Processing** - GPU-accelerated inference
+- ✅ **Real-time Processing** - Canvas API and WebGPU-accelerated ONNX
 - ✅ **No Installation** - Works directly in modern browsers
-- ✅ **Offline Capable** - Models cached locally after first use
+- ✅ **Hybrid Approach** - Canvas algorithms + YOLOv11 AI for object detection

 ---